-Although smaller than sister town Camden, Rockport has become one of the hidden gems of the mid-coast Maine region.
+Although smaller than sister town Camden, the town of Rockport has become one of the hidden gems of the mid-coast Maine region.
 It was even named one of America's Prettiest Towns by Forbes Magazine.
 The laid-back town atmosphere makes it perfect for visitors looking to enjoy a relaxing and peaceful weekend in a beautifully scenic setting.
 Rockport's location is also ideal, as it marks the halfway spot between Kennebunkport and Bar Harbor.

 The small, but stunning harbor in Rockport is home to sailing and boat tours.
 Although it used to be a working harbor, today it is filled with pleasure and tour boats.
 Famous windjammers, yachts, and other beautiful boats can all be found in this quiet cove.
 Visitors can enjoy daily scenic excursions aboard schooners and other vessels or sunset dinner cruises with views of Penobscot Bay.
 For those looking to be more adventurous, try your hand at kayaking on the gentle waters around Rockport.
 Visitors may bring their own kayak to launch or rent one near the harbor.
 Sailors around the harbor can also view Indian Island Lighthouse, a privately owned lighthouse built in 1875.
 Although the grounds are not open to the public, the Lighthouse can be viewed by boat or from Rockport Marine Park.